 IGPA’s Master of Public Administration program has been specifically tailored to meet the needs of graduates appointed to public services at national and sub-national levels and those aspiring to a career in the public service or in policy advice.
 It equips graduates with both a strong academic foundation to their work and the practical skills necessary to meet the challenges of 21st century governance.

 Learn the techniques and tools that will help you shape the Nation

-IGPA's Masters in Public Administration (MPA) program has been co-designed with leading academics and senior practitioners to respond to professional development priorities outlined in the capability reviews in the United Kingdom, the capability review process and "Ahead of the Game" report in Australia and the performance improvement framework in New Zealand.
-Its’ truly distinctive feature is the provision of core professional skills in public management, policy and leadership combined with academic disciplinary rigour.
+IGPA's Master of Public Administration (MPA) program has been co-designed with leading academics and senior practitioners to respond to professional development priorities outlined in the capability reviews in the United Kingdom, the capability review process and "Ahead of the Game" report in Australia and the performance improvement framework in New Zealand.
+Its truly distinctive feature is the provision of core professional skills in public management, policy and leadership combined with academic disciplinary rigour.
 In addressing this, the program draws on the experience of leading academics and senior practitioners involved in the study and practice of contemporary governance.

 The MPA components include advanced knowledge and skills in governance, policy analysis and leadership combined with a dissertation component which allows participants to investigate a wicked governance problem from both an academic and applied perspective.

 IGPA’s MPA helps getting the public sector ready for the future